 This Viking hall has been dated to be from around 700 CE, which was a time and place where the people in Denmark, were split into many tribes and kingdoms.

 Lejre has often been mentioned in sagas such as (”Danish: Skjoldungerne”) from the Knýtlingesaga.
-Skjoldungerne was a poetic term for warriors, but it literally means the ”Shield Kids” in English, and it is meant to be degrading.
+Skjoldungerne literally means the ”Shield Kids” in English.

 Skjoldungerne was the children of King Skjold (King Shield), who according to the sagas was the son of Odin and Rind.
 One of the descendants from Skjold might have been the famous Ragnar Lothbrok (in Danish: Regnar Lodbrog), but if he were around when this large Viking hall was at its prime, is something we do not know.